QUICK STATS: Age 34. Height 5″10 (178cm). Bodyweight 240 lbs (109 kgs). Training since 1999.

 I worked as a technical manager for a biotechnology group for 7 years after I graduated college.
 I quit my job in December 2016 because I began making so much more money doing fitness that it made no sense to continue working my old job.

 Organize my thoughts into text documents.
-Explore life hacks.
 Clean stuff.
+Walk around aimlessly in my backyard.
 Be with my wife.

 What is the name Jujimufu?